ChemEng stuff followers

 Go to the top

-One important factor to consider is the soutbility of the gas component into the liquid.
-Once the molecules of the gas components are disolved into the liquid there is also a tendency of these molecules for returning to the gas mixture.
+One crucial factor to consider is the solubility of the gas component in the liquid.
+Once the gas components' molecules are dissolved in the liquid, they also tend to return to the gas mixture.
 This means that the vapor pressure is key.

-Fig. 02 A simplified sketch of gas molecules trapped into a liquid phase.
+Fig. 02 A simplified sketch of gas molecules trapped in a liquid phase.
 Notice that not all soluble molecules are passed into the liquid.

 $p^*=p\,x$ Eq.
 (01)

-where $p^*$ is the partial pressure exerted by the molecules of a given component component, $p$ the vapor pressure and $x$ the fraction.
+where $p^*$ is the partial pressure exerted by the molecules of a given component, $p$ is the vapor pressure, and $x$ is the fraction.
 Every component exerts a different partial pressure.
-The summation of all partial pressures is thetotal pressure (not the vapor pressure)Equation (01) is valid for ideal solutions at a fixed temperature (the isothermal case).
+The summation of all partial pressures is the total pressure (not the vapor pressure)Equation (01) is valid for ideal solutions at a fixed temperature (the isothermal case).

-Of course, there are no ideal solutions but Eq.
-(01) is useful for cases in which no experimental data is available.
+Of course, there are no ideal solutions, but Eq.
+(01) is helpful in cases where no experimental data are available.

 Solubility of the gas components